RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 npx create-nuxt-app <project-name>
 ```

 While this runs it will allow us some options to pull in some of our dependencies.
-PWA is an option, but an additional npm installation is required for that.
+PWA is an option, but an additional npm installation is still required for that.
 We'll also be using Axios so that could make more sense to use for now.
-We get bootstrap all set up though, which is nice.
+We can also opt for bootstrap, or a bunch of other CSS frameworks.

 Lets go ahead and pull in the auth module: